biemster/rpi4_alpine_netboot/README.md

 3. serve the TFTP and HTTP folders with the application of your choice
 4. do the initial setup of Alpine Linux on your Pi, and serve the newly created overlay in the HTTP folder
 5. Optional: serve different overlays (configs) for each Pi you have
+6. Optional: add kernel modules to the initramfs

 ### Prerequisities
 Three variables need to be set at the top of the script: